rajaonsl/bioinspired-nav/README.md

 Some Python packages may also be required: **`numpy`, `numba`, `PIL/pillow`**, as well as some standard packages (math, enum, tkinter, unittest)

-## Build it
+## Build ROS2 node

-Clone the repository into the sources of your ROS workspace ([...]/your_ws/src/bioinspired-nav).
+Clone the repository, then navigate to the ros2 workspace:

+    $ cd ros2_workspace

 Then, simply build the package using colcon:

-    colcon build --select-packages bioinspired-nav --symlink-install
+    ros2_workspace$ colcon build --symlink-install

+Finally, don't forget to source the workspace so that ROS can find the package:

+    source install/setup.bash

+*Note: usually, to avoid having to source your workspaces each time you open a terminal, you can add this command to your `.bashrc`, so that it is ran automatically:*

+    echo 'source PATH-TO-THE-REPO-HERE/ros2_workspace/install/setup.bash' >> ~/.bashrc

 ## Run it (EXAMPLE)